 Time tracking and employee monitoring software are rarely free and open source.
 If you are considering implementing one in your organization, depending on the size of your team and your requirements you might be able to use one of these open source employee tracking software.
 However, for larger teams, you’ll probably need to invest a bit.

-In this article, we’ll take a deeper look into 15 free and open source employee monitoring software and time tracking tools.
+In this article, we’ll take a deeper look into 15 free and open source employee monitoring software and open source employee time tracking.
 We’ll try to explain their features and what are some pros and cons of using them.
 Unfortunately, there are not so many open source monitoring tools out there, so the list consists mostly of free apps.

 We did already talk about some of these in our review of the best 26 employee monitoring tools for 2019.

 Clockify is probably the most praised free time tracking tool solutions that can support unlimited number of employees.
 It does have some paid packages, but we are here to talk about free and open source computer monitoring and time tracking tools.

 With Clockify’s free package, you can track time as much as you want, with an unlimited number of users, projects and reports.
 Additionally, you are able to integrate the app.
 Which is a pretty good deal for a free tool!

 ActivTrak, like Clockify, offers a freemium option of their software.
 However, it is only for up to 3 users, so if you’re a freelancer or have a small team this is a great solution.